B.S. in Kinesiology, concentration in Motor Behavior

 Professional directed electives allow students to obtain the prerequisites unique to the professional school of choice.
 No practicum or internship is required.

-The program also provides the background for students that wish to go to graduate school in motor nueroscience.
+The program also provides the background for students that wish to go to graduate school in motor neuroscience.
 These students, with the permission of the laboratory director, may enroll in independent study leading to an undergraduate research project in motor behavior (motor development, motor learning, or motor control).
-Students are encouraged to participate in vlunteer activities in various heath care settings and participate in related professional organizations.
+Students are encouraged to participate in volunteer activities in various heath care settings and participate in related professional organizations.